nluziaf/nluziaf/README.md

 - ⚡ Fun fact: I use Light Mode on Github and my Code Editor.

-Information about how to contact me is in https://nluziaf.github.io/ Discord : Luziaf#9464, I do not accept random friend requests.
+Information about how to contact me is in https://nluziaf.github.io/
+\nDiscord : Luziaf#9464, I do not accept random friend requests.